-Concentration Director Department Email Laura E. Caulfield, PhD, Professor International Health lcaulfi1@jhu.edu Casey Rebholz, PhD, MPH, Associate Professor Epidemiology crebhol1@jhu.edu
+Concentration Director Department Email Laura E. Caulfield, PhD, Professor International Health lcaulfi1@jhu.edu

 The MPH concentration in Food, Nutrition and Health (FNH) concentration provides students with the knowledge and understanding of the relevance of food and nutrition as it affects population health, and with the technical and analytic skills to address the public health implications associated with nutrition problems.